-The Public Safety & Security Office is located at 110 S. Kingshighway, St. Charles, Mo., 63301, and provides protection and service to the Lindenwood community by foot and vehicular patrols 24 hours a day, 365 days a year.
+The Public Safety & Security Office is located at 110 S. Kingshighway, St. Charles, Mo., 63301, and provides protection and service to the Lindenwood community by foot, bicycle and vehicular patrols 24 hours a day, 365 days a year.
 A director, assistant director and a staff of 20 officers have the responsibility of enforcing university policies.

 Campus law enforcement falls under the jurisdiction of the Public Safety & Security Office, which maintains jurisdiction in all property, including buildings owned, leased, or under the control of the university.
-The director reviews reports of criminal activity and policy violations and then forwards these reports to the Dean of Students, who is responsible for administering disciplinary action when necessary.
+The director reviews reports of criminal activity and policy violations and then forwards these reports to the dean of students or director of residential housing who is responsible for administering disciplinary action when necessary.

-Public Safety & Security officers have the authority to enforce university policies outlined in the LU Student Handbook.
+Public Safety & Security officers have the authority to enforce university policies outlined in the Lindenwood Student Handbook.
 Public Safety & Security officers do not have the power of arrest.
-Security officers are unarmed, but are licensed in St. Charles County.
+Security officers are unarmed but are licensed in St. Charles County.
 Campus security officers have the authority to ask for identification to determine whether individuals have lawful business on campus.
 The officers also have the authority to issue tickets for parking violations and incidents where the safety and welfare of the campus community may be in question.

-Policy enforcement is accomplished through completion of Behavioral Incident Reports referred to the Dean of Students, Director of Residential Life, or, in more serious matters, referral to the Executive Office.
+Policy enforcement is accomplished through completion of Behavioral Incident Reports referred to the dean of students and director of residential life, or, in more serious matters, to the Executive Office.
 When circumstances warrant a higher level of authority, security personnel will contact the St. Charles City Police Department, who can be reached at 636-946-3000 and can respond within minutes to any emergency on campus.